-Critical points for site borings, rock cores, etc. are co for Owner's testing agency. ordinated by designer and identified Slopes greater than 1:3 are designed with protective are specified with ground cover vegetation that requi Locations for utility meters, transformers, backflow properties are coordinated with utility companies.
-Landscaping and maintains accessibility for maintenance. reventers and fire line connections Areas designated for school bus maneuverability are radius of 35 feet. designed with minimum turning Bus and car staging areas are separate and adequate te for school population.
+Critical points for site borings, rock cores, etc. are coordinated by designer and identified for Owner's testing agency.
+Slopes greater than 1:3 are designed with protective are specified with ground cover vegetation that requi Locations for utility meters, transformers, backflow pro- Locations for utility meters, transformers, backflow preventers and fire line connections are coordinated with utility companies.
+Landscaping is designed to screen these utilities Areas designated for school bus maneuverability are radius of 35 feet.
+Areas designated for school bus maneuverability are designed with minimum turning Bus and car staging areas are separate and adequate te for school population.
 A manhole, remote from the building, is indicated in the sanitary sewer line where the grease trap effluent line connects to the main line and at property line Designer's Certification: The design of The Project includes and complies with all owner preferences contained in the SCS Design Guidelines and Process Improvement Checklist for the phase indicated below.
 Desig Phas - ignature e, SD Designer Signature, DD Phase Designer Signature, CD Phase